Flood warnings, frantic sandbag prep as ‘atmospheric river’ barrels toward California

 ▪ Placer County Fire Station No. 180, 11645 Atwood Road, North Auburn

-▪ Foresthill Fire Protection District Station No. 90, 20540 Foresthill Raod, Foresthill
+▪ Foresthill Fire Protection District Station No. 90, 20540 Foresthill Road, Foresthill

 ▪ South Placer Fire Station No. 17, 6900 Eureka Road, Granite Bay